 - Wash your hands well with soap often, including after coughing, sneezing, using the bathroom, and before and after eating

 During your self-quarantine, monitor your symptoms.
-Watch for fever of 100.4 F or greater.
+Watch for a fever of 100.4 F or greater.
 Be on the lookout for other signs of coronavirus infection, such as dry cough and shortness of breath.

 If you notice symptoms, follow the CDC’s guidelines for isolation.
-These are similar to a quarantine.

 You will most likely get better on your own, but if you need medical help, call your doctor first.
 If you feel you need to go to a clinic, call ahead and ask how you should arrive.
 You should wear a fitted face mask and use a separate entrance.

 Good Quarantine Practices

 If someone in your household has COVID-19, the CDC recommends that you: